 History Museum & Historic Site Virtual Tours

-Here is a list of museums and historic sites that are offering virutal tours or virtual field trips.
+Here is a list of museums and historic sites that are offering virtual tours or virtual field trips.
 We hope you enjoy these opportunities to explore history.

 Cass County Historical Society is posting an artifact a week on their Facebook page.